 I’ve been taking writing workshops since I was 17 years old.
 In the years since then, I’ve received a lot of criticism — some of it constructive, and some of it not so much.

 Feedback on your work is a double-edged sword.
 You absolutely can’t go without it.
 Fresh eyes on your writing can help point out problem spots you can’t see.
-But it can also be hard to listen to someone point out everything that’s wrong with the piece you worked so hard on.
+But it can also be hard to listen to someone highlight everything that’s wrong with the piece you worked so hard on.

 Conclusion